grf5/agility2020-doh-dot-lab-guide/docs/class1/module4/module4.rst

 Running a packet capture, we can see the front-end udp/53 requests being translated to DoH requests:

-tcpdump -nni 0.0 (host 10.1.10.102 and port 53) or (host 8.8.4.4 or host
-8.8.8.8 and port 443)
+``tcpdump -nni 0.0 (host 10.1.10.102 and port 53) or (host 8.8.4.4 or host 8.8.8.8 and port 443)``

-**If your packet capture is “noisy,” removing the HTTPS monitor from the “doh_google.dns” pool will stop the intermittent queries.**
+:NOTICE: If your packet capture is “noisy,” removing the HTTPS monitor from the “doh_google.dns” pool will stop the intermittent queries.

 Notice that a port 53 request comes in, a HTTPS connection is set up and the query is passed, then the port 53 response is sent to the client